Weakly-special threefolds and non-density of rational points: Abstract

 \section{Abstract}

-We verify the transcendental part of a conjecture of Campana predicting that the rational points on the weakly-special non-special simply-connected smooth projective threefolds constructed by Bogomolov--Tschinkel are not dense.
+We verify part of a conjecture of Campana predicting that rational points on the weakly-special non-special simply-connected smooth projective threefolds constructed by Bogomolov--Tschinkel are not dense.
+To prove our result, we establish fundamental properties of moduli spaces of orbifold maps, and prove a dimension bound for such moduli spaces by using the recent extension of Kobayashi--Ochiai's finiteness theorem for Campana's orbifold pairs.